darkthread/jquery.ya-enter2tab/README.md

 #### Demo
 ![Screenshot](https://raw.githubusercontent.com/darkthread/jquery.ya-enter2tab/master/images/Demo3.gif)
 Field 5 is assgined with class="e2t-ignore".
 It is skipped when using enter to switch focus and included in focus loop by pressing tab.
 **Note: Browser UI is included in tab key focus loop.
-For example,  press tab on Field 4 will move the focus to browser's address bar.**
+For example,  press tab on Field 4 will move the focus to browser's address bar.
+If you want ya-enter2tab to handle tab key, you can use .enableEnter2Tab({ captureTabKey: true }) option.**

 ## FOCUS MOVING RULE